Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Preliminaries and Notations

 \section{Preliminaries and Notations}

-\textit{Bundle adjustment} (BA) is a fundamental technique in SLAM and SfM systems.
-By minimizing the sum of re-projection errors for given observations of the 3D scene, BA iteratively refines camera/pose parameters and 3D point coordinates simultaneously.
+\textit{Bundle adjustment} (BA) is a fundamental technique in SLAM and SfM.
+By minimizing the sum of re-projection errors for given observations of the 3D scene, BA iteratively refines camera parameters and 3D point coordinates jointly.